 Most dental offices in Beverly Hills that treat children will be more than willing to allow you and your child to tour the office prior to an appointment.
 This will help your child gain a familiarity of the space and feel more comfortable when visiting for a dental procedure.

 It is essential for a dentist to know about your child’s interests before any dental procedure.
 This way, if your child begins to exhibit signs of anxiety, the dentist can distract your child with a conversation on lighter topics.

 You may think it to be beneficial to take your child to your dental appointment to show them how easy the process is, but it is not recommended.
 Spectating can cause a child’s mind to wander and can have them developing anxiety over dental instruments used.
 An oral check-up is always more pleasant from the comfort of a dental chair.

 Bribery can raise a child’s dental anxieties because it gives them the impression that they are going to have to endure something unpleasant in order to receive their reward.
 It is best to treat a visit to the dentist with nonchalance.

-To schedule a “play visit” or dental work for your child in the Beverly Hills area, contact the office of Dr. Rodney Raanan today.
+To schedule a “play visit” or dental work for your child in the Beverly Hills area, contact the office of Dr. Rifkin Raanan today.